 - 5.5.1 In general, information monitored by the Council in relation to the implementation and effectiveness of the adopted Plans and policies is published in the Authority's Monitoring Report (AMR) as required by current planning regulations.
-Any policies and proposals developed as part of a DPD will be reviewed in the light of the results of monitoring and any other significant changes in circumstances. - 5.5.2 The success and effectiveness of the SA/SEA process will be monitored by the continued collection of baseline data according to identified indicators.
-The monitoring framework of the LDF has been recently reviewed and updated in the light of changes to Government requirements for monitoring and the Single Data List, and resource implications, to provide a comprehensive programme to evaluate the significant environmental effects of the implementation of the Council's Local Plan. - 5.5.3 The proposed SA monitoring framework is included in Appendix 3 of this Report.
+Any policies and proposals developed as part of a DPD will be reviewed in the light of the results of monitoring and any other significant changes in circumstances. - 5.5.2 The success and effectiveness of the SA/SEA process will also be monitored using the indicators and baseline data, through the Authority's Monitoring Report.
+We would use existing indicators as a basis to establish a new framework to support the emerging Local Plan.